 For example, my recent installation, Gallery of Thieves, models a museum's antiquity collection as the work goes through a process of synthesis with the rest of history.
 The work's individual elements start as Greek or Roman observations (charcoal drawings) and then go through a series of layering, chopping, and merging with non-Western, near Eastern, prehistoric, or contemporary representations.
 In this iteration, I continued to alter the artwork during the course of the exhibition that took place at the Asheville Art Museum.
 The museum's audience was able to watch as I transformed the work, in a performative fashion, in multiple sessions during regular open hours.
 During each session, Greek and Roman elements were literally torn from the display and replaced with a new set of images.
 These images depicted objects from people who lived in the Indus Valley, Mesopotamia, and the broader Levant and whose ideas or material processes shaped the cultural landscape of the ancient world.

 BIO/ Andrew Scott Ross received his BFA from the Atlanta College of Art and his MFA at the School of the Art Institute of Chicago.
 He subsequently studied at the Skowhegan School of Painting and Sculpture.
-Ross has exhibited throughout the United States and abroad including; The Museum of Arts and Design in New York, The Building for Contemporary Art in Geneva, Switzerland, The Museum of Contemporary Art of Georgia, The Guggenheim Museum's Peter Lewis Theater, The Ben Gurion Airport in Tel Aviv, Israel, The Knoxville Museum of Art, The Hunter Museum of American Art, The Weatherspoon Museum and the John Michael Kohler Arts Center.
+Ross has exhibited throughout the United States and abroad including; the Museum of Arts and Design in New York, the Building for Contemporary Art in Geneva, Switzerland, The Museum of Contemporary Art of Georgia, The Guggenheim Museum's Peter Lewis Theater, the Ben Gurion Airport in Tel Aviv, Israel, the Knoxville Museum of Art, the Hunter Museum of American Art, the Weatherspoon Museum, John Michael Kohler Arts Center, and the Asheville Art Museum.
+His installation Century Zoo 10 was commissioned for the exhibit, Southern Voices / Global Visions organized by South Arts and ArtFields in 2023.
+In the summer of 2024, Ross’ wax drawings will be a part of the Delta Triennial at the Arkansas Museum of Fine Arts.
 His work has been reviewed in publications such as Artforum Magazine, Art in America, The New York Times, The New Yorker, Sculpture Magazine, and Artsy.
-In 2016, Ross's installation Dry Erase was presented at the Atlanta Contemporary Art Center for the Atlanta Biennial.
-He was included in the exhibition Appalachia Now!
-An Interdisciplinary Survey of Contemporary Art at the Asheville Art Museum (image above) and selected as the 2019 Tennessee Fellow from South Arts.
-Opening in December, 2021, Ross will present a new version of his Century Zoo installation at the two-person exhibit Symptoms of the Future: ANCIENT WORLDS at OUT OF SIGHT gallery in Antwerp, Belgium.
-A concurrent event with his video work Curatorial Drift will take place at The Royal Academy of Belgium.
+Past awards include the Joan Mitchell Fellowship for MFA, The Tennessee Fellowship from the Center for Excellence in the Creative Arts, and the South Arts Fellowship for the state of Tennessee.
+Most recently, he received a 2022 Current Art Fund grant through Tri-Star Arts.